ricky-irfandi/guideline-cam/README.md

 # 📸 GuidelineCamBuilder

-A lightweight Flutter package that helps capture IDs, documents, or faces with a guided camera overlay.
+A lightweight Flutter package that helps build guideline camera overlay to capture IDs, documents, or faces.
 Supports **rectangles, rounded rectangles, circles, and ovals** for manual image capture.

 ---